kedamaDQ/backup-server/README.md

 # bash /root/backup-server/backup.sh 192.168.1.1
 ```

-you can set the port to second argument if necessary.(default: 22)
+you can set the port number at second argument if necessary.(default: 22)

 ```
 # bash /root/backup-server/backup.sh 192.168.1.1 22222